Adwords with Unknown Budgets and Beyond: Randomized Budget Oblivious Algorithm and Analysis

 \section{Randomized Budget Oblivious Algorithm and Analysis}

+In this section, we state and prove our main results for the Adwords/OBA problem with unknown budgets.
 Consider the following family of randomized algorithms with parameter $\beta> 0$.

-Algorithm \ref{rank} matches every arrival $t\in T$ greedily based on \emph{randomized bid prices} $b_{it}\, r_i\, (1-g(y_i))\,\, \forall i\in I$.
+Observe that Algorithm \ref{rank} (\alg) is budget oblivious and matches every arrival $t\in T$ greedily based on \emph{randomized bid prices} $b_{i,t}\, (1-g(y_i))\,\, \forall i\in I$.
 The uniform random variables $(y_i)_{i\in I}$, called \emph{seeds}, are sampled independently for each $i\in I$.
-Therefore, ties between bid prices of any two (different) resources occur with a probability of 0.
-Algorithm \ref{rank} replaces the budget dependent factor $(1-e^{-B_i(t)/B_i})$ with a random quantity, resulting in a budget oblivious algorithm.
+On any given problem instance, ties between bid prices of any two (different) resources occur with a probability of 0.

-Note that, Algorithm \ref{rank} is a generalization of the Perturbed Greedy (PG) algorithm in \cite{goel}.
-Recall that the PG was designed for vertex weighted online bipartite matching that, in terms of OBA, corresponds to instances where bids are binary and all budgets equal 1.
-In this special case, when $\beta=1$, Algorithm \ref{rank} collapses to the PG algorithm.

-Due to challenges outlined in Section \ref{sec:challenges}, we prove a performance guarantee for Algorithm \ref{rank} by first analyzing its fractional relaxation.